DV

 What is the difference between IEFA, IXUS, VEA, and VXUS?

-IEFA (iShares Core MSCI EAFE ETF) tracks MSCI EAFE IMI Index with an index strategy, issued by BlackRock.
-IXUS (iShares Core MSCI Total International Stock ETF) tracks MSCI ACWI ex USA IMI Index with an index strategy, issued by BlackRock.
-VEA (Vanguard FTSE Developed Markets ETF) tracks FTSE Developed All Cap ex US Index with an international strategy, issued by Vanguard.
-VXUS (Vanguard Total International Stock ETF) tracks FTSE Global All Cap ex US Index with an international strategy, issued by Vanguard.
+IEFA (iShares Core MSCI EAFE ETF) tracks MSCI EAFE IMI Index with an index approach, issued by iShares.
+IXUS (iShares Core MSCI Total International Stock ETF) tracks MSCI ACWI ex USA IMI Index with an index approach, issued by iShares.
+VEA (Vanguard FTSE Developed Markets ETF) tracks FTSE Developed All Cap ex US Index with an international approach, issued by Vanguard.
+VXUS (Vanguard Total International Stock ETF) tracks FTSE Global All Cap ex US Index with an international approach, issued by Vanguard.

 Can I hold IEFA, IXUS, VEA, and VXUS together?